-Sometimes you need to increase the open file limit for some application server or the maximum shared member for you ever-growing master database.
+Sometimes you need to increase the open file limit for an application server or the maximum shared memory for your ever-growing master database.
 In such a case you edit your /etc/security/limits.conf and then wonder how to get the changed limits to be visible to check wether you have set them correctly.
 You do not want to find out that they were wrong after your master DB doesn't come up after some incident in the middle of the night...

-Workaround: Re-Login with "sudo -i"But often you won't see the changes.
-The reason: you need to re-login as limits are only applied on login!
+Alternative #1: Re-Login with "sudo -i"If you do not have prlimit yet and want a changed limit configuration to become visible you might want to try "sudo -i".
+The reason: you need to re-login as limits from /etc/security/* are only applied on login!

 But wait: what about users without login?
 In such a case you login as root (which might not share their limits) and sudo into the user: so no real login as the user.
 In this case you must ensure to use the "-i" option of sudo:

 sudo -i -u <user>to simulate an initial login with sudo.
 This will apply the new limits.

 Alternative #2: Make it work for sudo without "-i"

 Wether you need "-i" depends on the PAM configuration of your Linux distribution.
 If you need it then PAM probably loads "pam_limit.so" only in /etc/pam.d/login which means at login time but no on sudo.
 This was introduced in Ubuntu Precise for example.
 By adding this line

 session required pam_limits.soin /etc/pam.d/sudo limits will also be applied when running sudo without "-i".
 Still using "-i" might be easier.